 On May 5, Camillus Middle School had the privilege to host celebrated author and Holocaust survivor Marion Blumenthal Lazan.
 Marion wrote "Four Perfect Pebbles", a memoir of her experiences living through the atrocities of the Holocaust with her mother, father and brother.

 On Saturday, May 3, CMS eighth grader, John (Jack) Howes, competed in the New York/New England District round of the Optimist Oratorical Contest.
 In competing at this level, Jack spoke on the topic presented to all contestants this year: "How My Passions Impact the World."
 Students from New York, Maine, Massachusetts, and Connecticut delivered 4-5 minute speeches interpreting the topic, and separate contests were held for the girls and the boys.

 On March 23, students from Onondaga Road Elementary School, Camillus Middle, and West Genesee Middle School competed in the Central New York Science and Engineering Fair sponsored by the MOST and Lockheed Martin.

-Dr. Brown has posted an update to his Notes from the Superintendent where he discusses events from this past weekend, his presentation of the Budget for 2014-2015, an update on Kindergarten, and the upcoming school funding rally being held at the high school this Wednesday.
+Dr. Brown has posted an update to his Notes from the Superintendent where he discusses our talented students and a visit last week from a representative of the U.S. Department of Education.
 Just click on the more to read the message.